Making national parks relevant today and tomorrow

 Celebrities are getting involved, too.
 The science guy Bill Nye, actresses Bella Thorne and Roselyn Sanchez, E!
 News anchor Terrence J. and singer Mary Lambert are urging millennials to put down their smartphones for time in parks.

 President Barack Obama requested an increase of $432 million to support the National Park Service in his 2016 budget proposal.
-It's a sustained request that would lift the agency's budget to $3 billion annually.
-The money would address deferred maintenance and other needs but likely will face resistance in Congress.
+It's a request that would lift the agency's budget to $3 billion annually.
+The money would address deferred maintenance and other needs.
+It likely will face resistance in Congress.

 During a recent hearing, Republican Rep. Tom McClintock of California said Congress must ensure the parks are well maintained.
 However, he said the park service is plagued by "a clash of visions."
 The issue is between open access and new policies limiting access or amenities in some areas.
-He said the agency should be cautious about naming new parks before it fixes the ones it already has.
+He said the agency should be cautious about naming new parks.
+He wants the current parks to be fixed first.

-A campaign is under way to raise hundreds of millions of dollars to rebuild historic infrastructure with private funds.
+In addition, a campaign is under way.
+Private funds are being sought.
+The goal is to raise hundreds of millions of dollars to rebuild historic infrastructure.
 Campaign planners hope public support will also help build congressional support.

-"If we don't reach out and become relevant to a broader population, we won't have the support the parks need to do their jobs in the future," said Interior Secretary Sally Jewell.
+"If we don't reach out and become relevant to a broader population, we won't have the support the parks need to do their jobs in the future."

 Critical thinking challenge: Why have supporters focused their efforts on seeking funds from private and corporate sponsors, rather than Congress?